 - 1. Services shall be available up to 365 days per ISP year.
 CIHS is not a residential service with 24 hours a day, 7-days a week coverage. - 2.
 CIHS units are used based on needs of the individual and may change depending on individual circumstances during the week. - 3.
 For routine (i.e., more than 21 calendar days a year) need for more than 11 hours per day: - a.
 Paid supports are not considered intermittent, and a residential support should be considered. - b.
 Routinely providing more than 11 hours per day of paid support by the same person who also lives in the home with the participant is considered Family Living model of support. - c.
-A general schedule of hourly support, connection to ISP vision and desired outcomes, and justification that 24/7 residential models will not better serve the individual are required for Regional Office approval to submit a budget averaging more than 11 hours per day. - d.
-Fading of hours must be discussed by the team semiannually including use of technology to support more independence and clinical justification must be provided annually.
+A general schedule of hourly support, connection to ISP vision and desired outcomes, and justification that 24/7 residential models will not better serve the individual are required for Regional Office approval to submit a budget averaging more than 11 hours per day.

-- 4. CIHS may not replace or substitute for CCS or CIE during the day when these support models are better suited during the day to support the person's needs, preferences, and goals. - 5.
+- d.
+Fading of hours must be discussed by the team semiannually including use of technology to support more independence and clinical justification must be provided annually. - 4.
+CIHS may not replace or substitute for CCS or CIE during the day when these support models are better suited during the day to support the person's needs, preferences, and goals.
+CIHS, CCS and CIE (with the exception of CIE Job Maintenance) may not be billed for or provided during the same time of day. - 5.
 Daily companionship, natural support or and simply overnight presence offered by members of household is not a paid support under CIHS. - 6.
 CIHS are delivered by DSP in the person's own home, family home, or in the community. - 7.
 Costs for room and board are the responsibility of the person receiving the service. - 8.
 CIHS is intended to provide individual support, but CIHS may be provided to more than one person at a time under the following circumstances: - a.
 Roommates (up to three individuals with I/DD) all receive this service and have compatible outcomes for the service in their ISPs; and - b.
 Small groups (no more than three individuals with I/DD) are supported during activities outside the home, such as social events or grocery shopping. - 9.
 CIHS can be provided to a person who has roommates/housemates, including three people in other DDSD funded services. - 10.
-CIHS includes responsibility to assist the person to coordinate transportation and use technology as outlined in the person's ISP.
+CIHS includes responsibility to assist the person to coordinate transportation and use technology as outlined in the person's ISP. - 10.11.
+A person receiving DD Waiver services is subject to mandatory in-home visitation by the State of NM to ensure the health and safety of the individual.
+All Service